 If you’ve had one before, you can typically spot the initial symptoms of a vaginal yeast infection right away.
 And right away, you’re filled with dread.

-They’re painful, itchy, horrible things, and they also happen to be pretty gross.
+They’re painful, itchy, horrible things, and they can make you feel embarrassed or gross.
 Maybe worst of all, you know they can’t be solved instantaneously.
 Treatment takes time — at least a day or two — and when your vagina is on fire, a few days can feel like an eternity.

-Most women will have a yeast infection at least once in their life — 75 percent to be precise, according to the Mayo Clinic.
+Most women will have a yeast infection at least once in their life — 75 percent to be precise.
 If you haven’t had one yet, oh, the things you have to look forward to!

 (Have we mentioned how utterly horrible they are?
 You can trust us on that, but you can also read through to get all the gross details.)